Under Armour buys MyFitnessPal, Endomondo for $560 mln

-SAN FRANCISCO (Reuters) - Under Armour Inc, which provides sports clothing and accessories, has acquired two mobile apps for about $560 million, moving deeper into the trendy “connected fitness” and wearable devices sphere.
+SAN FRANCISCO, Feb 4 (Reuters) - Under Armour Inc, which provides sports clothing and accessories, has acquired two mobile apps for about $560 million, moving deeper into the trendy “connected fitness” and wearable devices sphere.

 The company said on Wednesday it will pay $475 million for MyFitnessPal, a free app for tracking food habits and caloric-intake.
 It will also fork over $85 million for Danish firm Endomondo, which describes itself as a personal trainer in your pocket.